 Ansche Chesed holds children’s services for three different age cohorts, Mishpacha Service: For Families with Babies, Tots & Preschoolers; Yigdal Service: For Families with Kindergarteners through Grade 2; Big Kids’ Service: Kids Only, Grade 3 through B’nai mitzvah.
-These services are taking place in Riverside Park and 100th Street.
-Please check our calendar to see which Shabbatot these services will be taking place.
-Please note: children’s services are currently on summer hiatus – please stay tuned for a return date.
+Please check our weekly e-newsletter to see which of these services will be taking place, or let us know if you’d like to join our Family Programs e-newsletter.

-Monday and Thursday, our morning minyan takes place at 7:30am in-person in the Chapel, as well as on Zoom.
-Tuesday, Wednesday and Friday, our morning minyan is held at 7:30am exclusively on Zoom.
-On Sundays and National Holidays our morning minyan takes place at 8:30am in-person in the Chapel, as well as on Zoom.
+On weekdays, our Morning Minyan meets at 7:30am in-person in the Chapel, as well as on Zoom.
+On Sundays and National Holidays Morning Minyan meets at 8:30am in the Chapel, as well as on Zoom.
 Check here for the latest info.

 Friday Night: Kabbalat Shabbat

 Each Friday evening Ansche Chesed comes together as a community to welcome Shabbat with Kabbalat Shabbat.
-Services begin at 5:30 pm during Eastern Standard Time and at 6:30 pm shortly after the start of Daylight Savings Time.
-Check the calendar for the exact date when 6:30pm services resume.
+Services begin at 5:30 pm during Eastern Standard Time and at 6:30 pm during Daylight Savings Time.
 These services are available in-person in the Chapel.